 The film starts well enough, with some atmospheric dread, and there’s nothing more terrifying than the plausible, yet the early promise is gradually undermined by a second act that grows increasingly repetitive and structurally thin.

-The pacing is also a persistent issue.
-There’s a distinct sense that this concept might have been better in the short film format.
-While the premise is loaded, the plot can’t quite stretch across a feature length runtime, and by the third act, the film loses momentum and narrative urgency.
-Instead of a climax, we get a slow fizz.
+While the premise is interesting, the plot can’t quite stretch it across a feature length runtime, and by the third act, the film loses momentum and some urgency, ending in not so much a climax, but more of a slow fizz.

-Not everything about the film is bad though Taylor Hanks anchors the film with a performance that is both physically and emotionally raw.
-She captures Hailey’s desperation without veering into melodrama, and her presence gives the film its emotional gravity.
-Even when the script falters, Hanks finds honesty in the character's unraveling.
+Taylor Hanks anchors the film with a performance that is both physically and emotionally raw, where she captures Hailey’s desperation without veering into melodrama, and her presence gives the film its emotional gravity, so even when the script falters, Hanks finds honesty in the character's unraveling.